 Nutrition for Immune System Health main@NISH.groups.io

 Nutrition for Immune System Health (NISH) is an email discussion list with searchable (members-only) web archives for doctors, nurses, public health administrators, researchers and other people concerned about nutrition and immunity.
-In the current COVID-19 crisis, our attention is naturally focused on the role vitamin D supplementation is likely to have in protecting millions of people from serious symptoms, lasting harm and death.
+In the current COVID-19 crisis, our attention is naturally focused on the role vitamin D supplementation is likely to have in protecting millions of people from serious symptoms, lasting harm and death - and to reduce viral shedding and so the rate at which the infection spreads.
+However, the scope of discussions covers many nutrients and health concerns.
+Gut health and its effects on immunity, inflammation, depression, neurodegeneration etc. are also in scope, since some members have interests and expertise in this closely related field.

 The membership list and discussion archive are confidential to members.
 Views expressed are assumed to be personal and independent of whatever organisations members may be affiliated with.